vlitki/petshop-front/README.md

 # Petshop

 ## About
-- practice project
+- a portfolio practice project
 - a small e-commerce app that displays cat and dog products
-- technology used: ReactJS, Strapi CMS, Heroku
+- technology used: ReactJS, Strapi CMS, Heroku, Cloudinary

+### Important note
+- this is a portfolio project created primarily to showcase and pracice my coding skills

 ### Link